Street Art vs Fine Art: What Actually Matters for Collectors

 Should collectors buy street art prints?

-Street art prints can be a good entry point when the edition is clear and the artist context is strong.
+Street art prints can be an easy place to start when the edition and artist context are both clear.